Grand National 2024 explained: Date, time, when the horses get announced

 With the Cheltenham Festival in the rear-view mirror attention can now turn to Aintree and the 176th running of the Randox Grand National.

-A total of 22 horses have been withdrawn from the race – including the controversial Monbeg Genius – after the latest round of scratches, leaving 58 in contention to run.
+A total of 25 horses have been withdrawn from the race – including the controversial Monbeg Genius – leaving 55 in contention to run.
 Check our comprehensive guide to the runners and riders for full details.

 The next round of scratches will come at the five-day confirmations stage on Monday, April 8.